Dual-IPO: Dual-Iterative Preference Optimization for Text-to-Video Generation: Experiments

-\subsection{Human Evaluation}
+To assess flexibility, we compare DPO and KTO within Dual-IPO (Tab.~\ref{tab:difference_rl}).
+Both outperform the baseline.
+KTO slightly improves Total and Semantic scores, while DPO leads in Quality, showing Dual-IPO supports diverse alignment.
+KTO’s more stable semantic gains suggest better high-level consistency, confirming the adaptability of Dual-IPO and effectiveness of KTO for fine-grained optimization.

+\paragraph{Human evaluation.}

-Fig.~\ref{fig:human_evaltion} presents the results of a human evaluation comparing the IPO model with the baseline CogVideo-2B The result shows that our IPO outperforms the baseline in all dimensions.
-In the "Consistency" dimension, the two models performed equally in around 40.5 percent of the cases, indicating that the baseline excels in maintaining text consistency.
-However, in the "Motion" and "Faithfulness" dimensions, the baseline's performance is average, while the IPO model demonstrates a significant improvement, particularly in generating more natural motion and better alignment with the given text.
-All evaluation metrics across different dimensions are provided in the \textbf{supp. materials}
+Fig.~\ref{fig:iter_curve}b shows the results of human visual evaluation that compare our Dual-IPO with the CogVideo-2B baseline.
+Obvisouly, Dual-IPO outperforms the baseline across all dimensions.
+In “Consistency,” both models perform equally in ~40.5\% of cases, suggesting the baseline handles text alignment reasonably well.
+However, Dual-IPO shows clear gains in “Motion” and “Faithfulness,” generating more natural movement and better text alignment.
+Full evaluation metrics are in the appendix.